 We’re making this a reality implementing our values of Safety, Pioneering, Inclusivity, Collaboration and Excellence throughout the College.
 Find out more in our Vision & Values section.

-As a learner and future alumni of the National College for High Speed Rail you will benefit from our excellent links to employers and industry leaders in the transport and infrastructure sectors.
+As a learner and future alumni of the National College for Advanced Transport & Infrastructure you will benefit from our excellent links to employers and industry leaders in the transport and infrastructure sectors.
 Those same industry leaders who have signed our Leadership Pledge act as industry mentors, guest lecturers and donate state-of-the-art equipment so learners can benefit from practical learning.

 Activities and Guidance